runtime-enforcement/whyenf/other/README.md

 ## Lawfulness

-To enforce the formula ϕ_law considering the trace σ_1 with WhyEnf, run
+To enforce the formula ϕ_law considering the trace σ_1 (from page 3 of our paper) with WhyEnf, run

 ```
 ./whyenf/bin/whyenf.exe -sig ./whyenf/examples/running_example/arfelt_et_al_2019.sig \